The cut-off date was pushed back from June 30, extended another six months to further help SMEs boost cash flow.

 The biggest challenge SMEs face in doing this is dealing with the period between purchasing an asset and seeing the benefits in lower taxed income.
 To bridge this gap, many SMEs take out a small business loan or equipment finance to purchase their assets while maintaining a healthy cash flow.

-Our lending specialists can help you find a finance tailored solution that supports your business while allowing you to take advantage of the asset write-off.
-In some cases, our specialists are able to organise finance for you within 24 hours—no waiting around.
+Our lending experts can help you find a finance tailored solution that supports your business while allowing you to take advantage of the asset write-off.
+In some cases, our experts are able to organise finance for you within 24 hours—no waiting around.

 As mentioned, the instant asset write-off allows you to immediately write-off assets in one lump sum, rather than in smaller increments over time.
 Not only does this mean one less thing to remember each year at tax time, but you’ll end up saving money by reducing your tax burden.